anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

-However, for more complex requirements, such as providing connectivity through acceleration hardware, there are three approaches that can be taken. :numref:`Comparison of example Kubernetes networking solutions` shows some of the differences between the networking solutions that consist of these options.
+However, for more complex requirements, such as providing connectivity through acceleration hardware, there are three approaches that can be taken.
+The `Comparison of example Kubernetes networking solutions` table below shows some of the differences between the networking solutions that consist of these options.
 It is important to note that different networking solutions require different descriptors from the Kubernetes workloads (specifically, the deployment artefacts, such as YAML files, and so on).
 Therefore, the networking solution should be agreed between the CNF